TechImage-Bench: Rubric-Based Evaluation for Technical Image Generation

 Therefore, each criterion is further decomposed into a series of scoring points, \ie, $c_i = \{p_{i,1}, p_{i,2}, \ldots\}$, where each scoring point corresponds to an objective binary question, such as ``Does the cell membrane exhibit a bilayer structure?'', ``Is the bilayer composed of hydrophobic and hydrophilic ends?'', ``Is the bilayer symmetric?'' and so on.
 In this way, we are able to perform a fine-grained evaluation of the generated image.

-We define the core problem as generating a professional image $x$ from a detailed textual instruction $t$, and evaluating the image through this set of scoring criteria $\mathcal{C}$ to accurately capture the subtle differences that are essential for the rigor of professional images.
+We define the core problem as generating a technical image $x$ from a detailed textual instruction $t$, and evaluating the image through this set of scoring criteria $\mathcal{C}$ to accurately capture the subtle differences that are essential for the rigor of technical images.